Industry News

 Centralise approvals

 The platform makes it possible to centralise feedback and optimise workflows.
-Exchanges are brought together in one place, which avoids information dispersion and improves project readability.
+Exchanges are grouped in the same place, which prevents information from being scattered and improves project readability.

 Teams become more efficient and improve the quality of marketing content.
 They can collaborate more easily, reduce errors and speed up approval processes.